WyattWismer/MoreSubWords/README.md

 + 'tight'
 + 'ships'

 To make the game more challenging you only score points for subwords that:
 1. Are not a prefix of an existing word
 2. Do not have an existing word as their prefix
+> Note: These rules may change in the future as players give feedback

 So in the example above we cannot get points for:
 + 'sail' since it is a prefix of 'sailing'
 + 'ships' since 'ship' is a prefix of ship

 ## Sources for Words & Phrases